remivoire/igi-tex-viewer/README.md

 - some `.tex` files with unusual sizes or formats might not display correctly
 - specific textures in the resource file might fail to load
+- `.spr` files still do not load on this implementation, actively being worked on